olcf/olcf-user-docs/software/viz_tools/paraview.rst

 taken in ParaView, which then can be used by either PvPython or PvBatch (ParaView's Python interfaces) to accomplish the same actions.
-See section :ref:`paraview-command-line` for an example of how to run a Python script using PvBatch on Andes and Summit.
+See section :ref:`paraview-command-line` for an example of how to run a Python script using PvBatch on Andes and Frontier.

 To start tracing from the GUI, click on Tools→Start Trace.
 An options window will pop up and prompt for specific Trace settings other than the default.
 Upon